anthonyec/website/_posts/2017-08-01-improving-car-dashboards.md

 ---
 layout: post
-title: Slides and links from my car dashboard presentation
 date: 2017-08-01
 ---

+# Slides and links from my car dashboard presentation

 Here are the slides and research notes for the lighting talk presentation I did at [Visualising Data London](https://www.meetup.com/Visualising-Data-London/).